-You'll discover a ninja technique on creating a Free Course and offering it to attract qualified leads for your business.
+You'll discover a ninja technique for creating a free course and offering it to attract qualified leads for your business.

-You’ll learn how to create an opt-in page to generate leads and make these leads auto-login into the LMS to view their free course.
+You’ll learn how to create an opt-in page to generate leads and make these leads auto-login into the LMS to view their course content for free.

 It’s the slickest auto-login process that you can’t find in other tools out there, which creates a seamless and device-agnostic experience for the end-user.

 So without any more delay, let’s dive into creating an online course with the Learndash website plugin on WordPress.

 First, watch this LearnDash tutorial video to help you get a gist of the post, and then get on reading!

 One of the most effective tactics in the history of product marketing is Sampling.
 Sampling means that you’re offering a smaller, free version of your product to the public to test out.